 4) Analyze general trends.

-While the latest Financial Times MBA rankings show Columbia in the top spot this year, other rankings scales are likely to show different results (see the latest U.S. News & World Report rankings and Bloomberg Businessweek rankings for reference).
+While the latest Financial Times MBA rankings show Columbia in the second spot this year, other rankings scales are likely to show different results (see the latest U.S. News & World Report rankings and Bloomberg Businessweek rankings for reference).

 Of course, certain schools will consistently place in the top ten, but the general list will vary from source to source.
 As mentioned with ranking over time, the general trend across different ranking sources is the most significant.